CLI reference

 • remote_ops.json: ordered remote operation manifest;

-• schedule.json: topology-aware schedule summary;
+• schedule.json: topology-aware schedule summary emitted from TopologyScheduleSummary.to_dict();

 Recommended checks after running: